Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The most effective way to contact Neighborhood Services is through email email@example.com or by phone at 817- 952-2640.
 Due to the staffing levels at this time, please allow adequate time for Neighborhood Services to reply.
 All efforts will be taken to promptly address your concerns.

-Because of the COVID-19 issue, Neighborhood Services has been directed to facilitate education of violations by placing door tags on doors.
+Because of the COVID-19 issue, Neighborhood Services has been directed to facilitate the education regarding violations by placing door tags on doors.
 These tags are NOT violations, but an effort by the City to let a resident know that a violation might exist.
 This gives the resident time to correct any actions before moving toward a Notice of Violation.
-If you have questions, contact the Neighborhood Services Officer that issued the door tag; information is located on the affixed business card.
+If you have questions, contact the Neighborhood Services Officer that issued the door tag - information is located on the affixed business card.

 Neighborhood Services is committed to educating and engaging with residents.
 Our staff will work with all residents to ensure compliance.
 This means possibly extending time to get property in compliance or assisting with available resources.
 Citations are a last resort.
 If you have issues contacting Neighborhood Services staff is the best course of action.